Garshasp: The Monster Slayer: Gameplay

-Story
+Plot

 Years after the confinement of Azhi Dahaka (Zahhak) by Fereydun in Mount Damavand, the evil Deevs who were the commanders in the army of darkness led by Azhi Dahaka rose again in different parts of the ancient lands of Khunirath and rebelled against the humans who were celebrating the victory of the army of light.
 Each Deev formed a colony of its own and continued on bringing suffering to the human race.

 Hitasp, the Golden Crown, who possessed numerous deadly magical skills, was among these Deevs and was seeking to build up its empire in the rocky lands of Faranbagh in Hara Berezaiti.
 Siavoshgard, the legendary village that had been the home of many Pahlavan, was raided by Hitasp and his followers and in the battle, Garshasp's brother, Oroxia, was killed while defending his ancestral home.

 Garshasp, the monster slayer and a grand son of Jamshid, starts out pursuing revenge for his brother's blood by a journey towards the Hitasp's stronghold only to find out that something much more important has been taken in the raid of Siavoshgard and Garshasp's bravery is to play a big role in the destiny of the world...

 Development

 Development on the game took place over three years originally by a team of Iranian developers under the name of Fanafzar Sharif Game Studios.
 Fanafzar used mainly free software tools to develop Garshasp, including the OGRE engine, OpenAL library, Boost C++ Libraries, and WxWidgets.
 Development on the game was later moved out of Iran, with the game being completed by the Texan studio Dead Mage where the members of the original team moved.
 The game was unveiled with its new title, Garshasp: The Monster Slayer, in April 2011.

-The game was released online for Microsoft Windows on May 8, 2011 and was made available through the Steam and GamersGate services on May 9, 2011.
-The developers stated plans to port the game to Linux, and also considered a port to the Xbox Live Arcade.
-At the time of release it was the most expensive video game to have been developed in Iran.
+The game was released online for Microsoft Windows on 8 May 2011 and was made available through the Steam and GamersGate services on 9 May 2011.
+The developers stated plans to port the game to Linux and also considered a port to the Xbox Live Arcade.
+At the time of release, it was the most expensive video game to have been developed in Iran.